sails-adminpanel/sails-adminpanel/docs/Configuration.md

 ## Actions configuration

-Every action into entity could be configured separately.
+Every action into model could be configured separately.
-Actions configuration shuold be placed into `entity` block.
+Actions configuration shuold be placed into `model` block.

 ```
 module.exports.adminpanel = {
-    entities: {
+    models: {

         users: { // key.
 No matter what you will write here. just follow JS rules for objects
             title: 'Users', // If not defined will be taken from key.
 Here will be `users`